pyapp-kit/ndv/README.md

     - `tensorstore.TensorStore`
     - `zarr`
-  - You can add support for your own storage class by subclassing `ndv.DataWrapper` and implementing a couple methods
+  - You can add support for your own storage class by subclassing `ndv.DataWrapper` and implementing a couple methods.
+(This doesn't require modifying ndv, but contributions of new wrappers are welcome!)

 See examples for each of these array types in [examples](./examples/)